JASARE-RHUL/FINAL-YEAR-PROJECT-Signature-Schemes/DIARY.md

 results controller for managing per-key results and refactoring the signature schemes with a new getHashID method for more efficient operations (as alluded to previously).
 I also added a consistent footer across all application screens to unify the user interface.

+## Diary Entry - Week of 19th February - 25th February 2024
+This week, my project saw substantial enhancements in both functionality and user interface.
+I introduced a toggle switch across the application screens to switch between standard and benchmarking modes, offering users more flexibility.
+To address the challenges with concurrent execution in benchmarking, I reverted to synchronous methods for key generation, signature creation, and verification.

+A significant development was the initiation of a cross-parameter comparison benchmarking mode.
+This involved upgrading the ResultsView for displaying results for multiple parameter types/keys in one table for comparison and extensively refactoring the ResultsController for this new mode, along with integrating support into the GenController.

+In the latter part of the week, I focused on finalising the cross-parameter benchmarking implementation.
+This required adapting the Key generation controller to preload keys pre-load keys into signature related controllers if the generated key batches/individual key pairs are all provably secure or keys were generated using cross parameters comparison mode.
+I then refactored the signature controller assembly to support this new mode.
+Functionalities for resetting preloaded key parameters and exporting verification results for cross-parameter benchmarking were also developed.

+Additionally, I enhanced the non benchmarking mode for key generation so that user is presented with an option on whether to use a small e in the generation of key and then refined the SignatureController to include functionality for preloading a single key for non benchmarking mode if key chosen is provably secure i.e., small was used to generate it.

+Over the weekend, I concentrated on resolving errors and bugs emerging from the integration of the new benchmarking mode, such as fixing crashes in signature views.
+I also dedicated time to refactoring, streamlining the initialisation process for the different modes to enhance the application's efficiency and user experience.